-- 5. Any S3D content formatted as SbS where the source material is side-paneled (pillarboxed) MUST be formatted with exactly the same number of blank samples on the left side of the picture as the right side of the picture as shown in Figure 10 below. - 6.
-Any S3D content formatted as SbS where the source material is side-paneled (pillarboxed) MUST be formatted such that corresponding picture elements of the left image are always separated by exactly 960 pixels (columns) from corresponding picture elements of the of the right image, when placed at the screen plane.
+- 5. Any S3D content formatted as SbS where the source material is side-paneled (pillarboxed) SHOULD be formatted with exactly the same number of blank samples on the left side of the picture as the right side of the picture as shown in Figure 10 below.
+[Consideration for horizontal image translation adjustment and floating windows will be discussed further in a future annex to this specification.] - 6.
+Any S3D content formatted as SbS where the source material is side-paneled (pillarboxed) MUST be formatted such that corresponding picture elements of the left image are always separated by exactly 960 pixels (columns) from corresponding picture elements of the of the right image, when placed at the screen plane or zero parallax setting (ZPS).
 For example, elements of column 20 are aligned with corresponding elements of column 980 and so on across the image so that elements of column 939 are also aligned with elements in column 1899.

-7. Any blank columns on the left side of the picture must also align with corresponding blank columns on the right sides of the picture as shown in Figure 10 below.
+Differences in this horizontal alignment will naturally occur on portions of the picture not at ZPS. - 7.
+Any blank columns on the left side of the picture SHOULD also align with corresponding blank columns on the right sides of the picture as shown in Figure 10 below.
+[Variations in these column widths and symmetry will be discussed in a future annex to this specification.]

-Figure 10 - SbS formatting with acceptable Side-Panels
+Figure 10 - SbS formatting with preferred Side-Panels